About Jackson County

 Law Enforcement & Arrests

-The Jackson County Sheriff's Office, located at 301 Main Street in Newport, AR 72112, serves as the primary law enforcement agency for unincorporated areas of the county and provides detention services.
-The Sheriff's Office operates the Jackson County Detention Center, which houses pre-trial detainees and sentenced inmates.
-Citizens can contact the Sheriff's Office at (870) 523-2363 for non-emergency matters.
+Jackson County Sheriff's Office, AR 72112, is the primary law enforcement agency for unincorporated areas of Jackson County and provides detention services.
+Citizens can contact the Sheriff's Office for non-emergency matters.

 - Citizens may request arrest records by submitting a written FOIA request to the Sheriff's Office or the specific municipal police department that made the arrest.